lacerbi/bayescausinf-models/README.md

 PUB = [log(40)*ones(1,4), 0.5*ones(1,4), 0.2 0.9, 5 log(90)];
 ```

-#### Semiparametric prior model
+#### Semiparametric prior model (21 parameters)

 This model has 21 parameters in total.
-The first 11 parameters have the same meaning as above (where the 11th parameter is the prior mean).
+The first 11 parameters have the same meaning as the basic model defined above (where the 11th parameter is the prior mean).
-Then the model has 10 further parameters which encode differences in the log-density of the prior, evaluated on a grid.
+Then the model has 10 further parameters which encode differences in the log-density of the prior, evaluated on a pre-specified pivot grid.
 The prior is assumed to be symmetric around the mean and monotonically decreasing from the mean (although it can be near-flat).

-Code to define the parameters bounds is provided below:
+Code to define the parameters bounds is provided below, to add to the code previously provided for the Gaussian prior model:
 ```
-% Define LB, UB, PLB, PUB for the Gaussian prior model, as above s_pivot = [0,1,2.5,5,10,15,25,35,45,60,90];
+% LB, UB, PLB, PUB have been defined before s_pivot = [0,1,2.5,5,10,15,25,35,45,60,90];
 num_pivots = numel(s_pivot) - 1;
 LB_prior = log(1e-3)*ones(1,num_pivots);